CastielWong/Laboratory/Splunk/README.md

 - Thawed:   $SPLUNK_HOME/var/lib/splunk/defaultdb/thaweddb/*

 App:
-- an app is a collection of Splunk configuration files
+- an app is a collection of configuration files to extend the functionality of Splunk
 - an add-on is a subset of an app
 - add-ons specify data collection, but do not have GUIs since they are part of the larger app

 Forwarder:
 - Universal Forwarder
     - installed at the local machine, can be configured using a deployment server
-    - default forwarding port: 9997
 - Heavy Forwarder
     - a complete installation of Splunk software, but with a forwarder license applied
     - does much of the "heavy lifting" at the source, which can parse and index data
     - can be configured at the source, and through a deployment server
+- Default ports:
+    - forwarding: 9997
+    - management: 8089
+- Some syslog devices do not require Splunk forwarders, syslog data is generally received on port 514

-To explore more data via universal forwarder, get into the universal forwarder container then run `sudo ./{SPLUNK_FORWARDER_HOME}/bin/splunk add monitor {folder}` to add logs wanted for monitor.
+To explore more data via universal forwarder, get into the universal forwarder container then run `sudo ./{SPLUNK_FORWARDER_HOME}/bin/splunk add monitor -auth admin:{password} {folder}` to add logs wanted for monitor.

 Note that forwarding data to a Splunk indexer / search head won't work unless the indexer / search head is configured to receive the data.

 __Deloyment Server__ is a configuration management tool, which can be replaced by other tools like Chef, while __Deployer__ is a component that manages Search Head clusters specifically.

+Other:
+- Indices are "buckets" where Splunk data is stored on disk
+- Splunk detects fields as key-value pairs

 ### Advanced